Purdue Computer Science welcomes new faculty

-In all, twelve new faculty members will be joining Purdue Computer Science as an effort of the 2019 faculty hiring effort.
-"We are excited to welcome our new faculty colleagues whose expertise strengthens or complements our department's current research and education programs,” said Dongyan Xu, Department Head and Samuel D. Conte Professor of Computer Science.
+This brings the total number to nine for new faculty members joining the department as an effort of the 2020 faculty hiring effort.
+"We are excited to welcome our new faculty colleagues whose expertise strengthens or complements our department's current research and education programs,” said Sunil Prabhakar, Department Head and Professor of Computer Science.